akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

 .. note::
     #Add a note to the "How to work with the front in the PIM"

 The most common UI customization on the Akeneo PIM is to add a tab to the product edit form.
-With the new product edit form introduced in 1.4 (more details here#TODO add link) we splitted tabs in two concepts:
+With the new product edit form introduced in 1.4 (more details here#TODO add link) we splitted tabs in distinct elements:

  - Tabs hold all edit features on the entity (attributes edit, classification, associations)
  - Panels hold all meta information about the entity (history, completeness, comments)